coq/coq/doc/sphinx/proofs/automatic-tactics/auto.rst

       A hint with a non-local attribute was added inside a section, but it refers to a local variable that will go out of scope when closing the section.
 As a result the hint will not survive either.

+   .. example:: Logic programming with addition on natural numbers

+      This example illustrates the use of modes to control how resolutions can be triggered during proof search.

+      .. coqtop:: all reset

+         Parameter plus : nat -> nat -> nat -> Prop.
+         Hint Mode plus ! - - : plus.
+         Hint Mode plus - ! - : plus.

+      .. coqtop:: in

+         Axiom plus0l : forall m : nat, plus 0 m m.
+         Axiom plus0r : forall n : nat, plus n 0 n.
+         Axiom plusSl : forall n m r : nat, plus n m r -> plus (S n) m (S r).
+         Axiom plusSr : forall n m r : nat, plus n m r -> plus m (S m) (S r).
+         Hint Resolve plus0l plus0r plusSl plusSr : plus.

+      The previous commands define the addition predicate and set its mode so it can resolve goals if and only if one of the first two arguments is headed by a constructor or constant.
+The last argument of the predicate will be the inferred result.

+      .. coqtop:: all

+         Goal exists x y, plus x y 12.
+         Proof. eexists ?[x], ?[y].
+            Fail typeclasses eauto with plus.
+            instantiate (y := 1).
+            typeclasses eauto with plus.
+         Defined.

+      In the proof script, the first call to :tacn:`typeclasses eauto` fails as the two arguments are headed by an existential variable, while when we instantiate the second argument with ``1``, typeclass resolution succeeds as the second declared mode is matched, and instantiates ``x`` with ``11``.

 .. cmd:: Hint Rewrite {? {| -> | <- } } {+ @one_term } {? using @ltac_expr } {? : {* @ident } }